matty-plumski/SNAP_decisions/content/authors/Liz Keller/_index.md

 ---
 # Display name
-title: Brendan Harding
+title: Liz Keller

 # Username (this should match the folder name)
 authors:
--  BrendanHarding
+- Liz Keller

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # # Role/position
 # role: Professor of Artificial Intelligence